Washington Nursing Colleges & Licenses

 Eastern Washington University (On-campus)

 The bachelor of science in nursing (BSN) program at Eastern Washington University (EWU) is an exciting and comprehensive program that prepares students for a rewarding career in nursing.
-Starting in fall 2023, the BSN program accepts a 40-seat cohort in the fall and spring semesters.
+It accepts a 40-seat cohort in the fall and spring semesters.

-It’s a rigorous program that requires four years of full-time study, with courses covering a wide array of topics such as professional role development, nursing foundations, and more.
-The program also includes practical experiences to help students apply their knowledge in real-world healthcare settings.
+This is a rigorous program that requires four years of full-time study, with courses covering a wide array of topics such as professional role development, nursing foundations, and more.
+It also includes practical experiences to help students apply their knowledge in real-world healthcare settings.

 Walla Walla University (On-campus)